guardian/source/docs/rfcs/no-unusable-components-line-in-the-sand.md

 If they're provided we render the fallback and if/when we can, enhance/decorate it further.

 If they're not provided, we only show the component once we can make it functional.
-In reality this probably means either rendered hidden on the server then hydrated and shown, or only rendered in the client.
+In reality this means either:

+ - render the component hidden on the server, then hydrate and show it on the client OR
+ - only render the component on the client

 ### With fallback